gridsome/gridsome.org/docs/page-transitions.md

 </style>
 ```

-### Create an Enter transition while keeping a Header on the page
+### Create an Enter/Leave transition

-In case you want a Header that is not part of the transition, you may choose to render it above the [Layout](/docs/layouts), replacing Gridsome's [default render function](https://github.com/gridsome/gridsome/blob/952148db357c2ca80db5977a90f6ffadd588601f/gridsome/app/app.js#L24) using the [Client API](/docs/client-api).
+In case you want a Header that works with an enter/leave transition, you may choose to render it above the [Layout](/docs/layouts), replacing Gridsome's [default render function](https://github.com/gridsome/gridsome/blob/952148db357c2ca80db5977a90f6ffadd588601f/gridsome/app/app.js#L24) using the [Client API](/docs/client-api).

 `gridsome.client.js`:
 ```js